MicrosoftDocs/azure-devops-docs/docs/repos/tfvc/delete-restore-files-folders.md

 ## Delete an item

-Before you delete a file, look for a check mark icon [check mark icon](check.png) next to the file, which indicates pending edits in the file.
+Before you delete a file, look for a [check mark icon](media/delete-restore-files-folders/check.png) next to the file, which indicates pending edits in the file.
 If there are pending edits, view them by right-clicking the file and choosing **Compare**.
 Make sure that you don't need the edits.
 If you think you might need the edits in the future, consider checking in the file before you delete it.

 > [!IMPORTANT]
 > - If you delete a folder, the system pends delete actions for any folders and files that the folder contains.
 > - If you delete a file on which other files have dependencies, the system automatically pends delete actions for those files.
-For example, if you delete a form file, the code and resource file are also pended for deletion.
+For example, if you delete a form file, the code and resource files are also pended for deletion.

 ### To delete an item